OliverSieweke/oliversieweke/content/javascript/inheritance/inheritance-patterns/pseudoclassical-inheritance.md

 dodo.greet();   // Hi!
 I'm a vertebrate!
 ```

-Both styles are functionally equivalent.
-Although **Style 2** is more concise and clearer in its intention it is not recommended as the use of `Object.setPrototypeOf()` is <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/setPrototypeOf" target="_blank" rel="noopener noreferrer">discouraged</a> for performance reasons.
+**Style 2** is more concise and clearer in its intention.
+Note that although `Object.setPrototypeOf()` is <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/setPrototypeOf" target="_blank" rel="noopener noreferrer">discouraged</a> for performance reasons, the above kind of use case is <a href="https://stackoverflow.com/questions/23807805/why-is-mutating-the-prototype-of-an-object-bad-for-performance/23809148?noredirect=1#comment100835384_23809148" target="_blank" rel="noopener noreferrer">probably fine</a>.

 ### Caveat